Cosm Programmers Guide

 Global Variables

-Don't even think about it.
-No global variables exist in Cosm (well, just 2).
+about using them.
+No global variables exist in Cosm APIs, and only a couple

 Structures

-Structures should be named in all upper case with _'s e.g. struct
+Structures should be named in all upper case with "cosm_" as a prefix e.g.

-v3_PACKET_HEADER {...}; Structure members should be lower case as per Local
+macros.
+Structure members should be lower case like local variables.

 Defines